Karthikkannan-AI/Cigarette-Smoking-Detector/README.md

 ### Evaluation of the Solution ###

+In this example, we showcase a deep learning based detection of Smoking by the Driver real-time in Day and Night Vision.

 <a href="https://youtu.be/cc17jrLDj-I" target="_blank"><img src="https://github.com/Karthikkannan-AI/Cigarette-Smoking-Detector/blob/main/resources/Cigarette%20Smoking%20Identification.png"/></a>

 <a href="https://youtu.be/uRYlht4McCs" target="_blank"><img src="https://github.com/Karthikkannan-AI/Cigarette-Smoking-Detector/blob/main/resources/Cigarette%20Smoking%20Identification%202.png"/></a>

+With just 1 per cent of the world's vehicles, India accounts for 11 per cent of the global death in road accidents, the highest in the world, according to a report by the World Bank

 - - - -

 ## Conclusion ##

+Emergence of AI Technologies in the drivers cabin can help prevent the road accidents In India.

 - - - -